 The taxis are usually black or yellow in Pakistan.
 If you’re unsure of anything, take a photo of the car number plate or the driver’s ID.
 This will be handy if anything goes wrong.

 If you’re a woman, in Pakistan you can actually use a special women-only taxi service.
 These cars are pink and are actually driven by women, too.
 The name of the company is easy to remember as well: Pink Taxi.
-These are a safe way for female travellers to get around the city, but, unfortunately, only operate in Karachi,
+These are a safe way for female travelers to get around the city, but, unfortunately, only operate in Karachi,

 On the whole, taxis are safe in Pakistan.
 They’re just sly and sometimes like to scam riders, like every other taxi all over the world.